 How Long Do You Need to Be On the White Diet?

 Most dental professionals suggest staying on the White Diet for at least 48 hours.
 This will give the dentin layer on your teeth more time to heal and harden.

 What Foods Should You Avoid After Teeth Whitening?

-In short, you want to avoid foods that have natural pigments or artificial dyes.
+In short, you want to avoid foods that have natural pigments or artificial dyes after teeth whitening.
 Some common examples of these beverages include wine, tea, coffee, and soda.
 Many people don't know that even white wine can be harmful to your teeth and break down their enamel.
 Some common foods that you want to avoid eating include dark fruits, chocolate, and candy.
 You don't have to avoid these foods and drinks forever.
 You only need to follow this for at least 48 hours after your teeth whitening procedure.
 This is to ensure long-lasting results.

 Besides avoiding certain foods and drinks, there are other ways to keep your teeth whiter.
 First, you don't want to smoke.
 Nicotine is well-known to cause yellowing.
 That goes for chewing tobacco and e-cigarettes as well.
 Plus, you'll want to see your dentist for bi-annual cleanings and checkups.